arangodb/docs/3.6/oasis/backups.md

 ## Details about the cloned deployment

-This deployment will have the exact same features as the previous deployment including server specs, mode, provider, project and organization.
+The cloned deployment will have the exact same features as the previous deployment including node size, model, cloud provider & region.
 The data contained in the backup will be restored to this new deployment.

-The *password* for this deployment, however, will be generated anew.
+The *root password* for this deployment will be different.

-This feature is also available through Oasisctl, including an optional parameter to specify a new region.
-The provider stays the same.
+This feature is also available through [oasisctl](https://github.com/arangodb-managed/oasisctl).